 CID #5364: TGah Editor: Please change the existing paragraph in Page 270 Line 15 with the following paragraph:

-If the TIM STA belongs to the RAW group, it is allowed to contend for medium access at the start of the assigned RAW slot (see 9.22.5.3 (Slot assignment procedure in RAW)).
+If the TIM STA belongs to the RAW group, it is allowed to contend for medium access at the start of its assigned RAW slot (see 9.22.5.3 (Slot assignment procedure in RAW)) and shall not contend for medium access within a RAW slot not assigned to it during the RAW.

 CID #5365: TGah Editor: Please change the existing paragraph in Page 273 Line 48 with the following paragraph:

 AP may designate a RAW for trigger frames by setting the RAW type to Triggering Frame RAW.
-When the RAW type is Triggering Frame RAW, each STA in the RAW Group is allowed to send up to one triggering frame during its assigned slot as described in 9.22.5.3 (Slot assignment procedure in RAW).
+When the RAW type is Triggering Frame RAW, each STA in the RAW Group is only allowed to send up to one trigger frame during its assigned slot as described in 9.22.5.3 (Slot assignment procedure in RAW).
 In the Triggering Frame RAW, a trigger frame is limited to a QoS Null (no data) contained in a non-A-MPDU frame or a (NDP) PS-Poll frame.
 In the Triggering Frame RAW, the STA transmits a trigger frame to the AP not earlier than the start of its assigned RAW slot.
 The duration of the trigger frame exchange sequence shall not exceed a slot duration calculated by the RAW Slot Definition Subfield in the RAW Assignment field of the RPS element.
 And, in the Triggering Frame RAW, crossing slot boundary is not allowed.